mc-hw/0001-555-latches/README.md

 - _Mechanic_ solder mask was applied using a plastic card through a stencil printed down on mat film.
 On top of it another stencil, printed down on glossy film was placed.
 It was pressed between two acryl panes.
 - The first UV hardening took 45 minutes, equally covered by light, from 20cm.
 - The fields were removed with Isopropanol.
-They were also corrected by Acetone, but it seems to be to aggressive.
+They were also corrected by Acetone, but it seems to be too aggressive.
   Unfortunately, the result was poor.
-Also the layer was too thick.
+Also, the layer was too thick.

 ### Mark 5